alexisjohnsonn/BarrenLandAnalysis/README.md

 There are a few ways to run the project.
 ### Command line with Maven.
-I'm hoping this is the easiest method for running the project if you have Maven on your machine.
-If not, it can be downloaded from https://maven.apache.org.
-However, I used brew to install it:
+I'm hoping this is the easiest method for running the project.
+If you don't have Maven on your machine, it can be downloaded from https://maven.apache.org.
+However if you're using Linux or MacOS, I recommend using Homebrew:
  ```brew install maven```

  Once you have Maven installed, navigate to the BarrenLandAnalysis directory.